Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 The Quetzal-CoaTL interfaces and components are generic, in the same sense as the Standard Template Library (STL) [2].

-Genericity is what make Python a friendly
-language: you don't have to worry too much about the exact types that are manipulated.
+Genericity is what makes Python a friendly language: as a user of a library you don't have to worry too much about the exact types that are manipulated.

 Templates in C++ give to the user of a library a similar experience (although that may be another story for the actual developers of the library).